Tulumba: History

 Tulumba in its modern form was likely influenced by medieval Arab cuisine; books like Kitab al-Tabikh by 10th century author Ibn Sayyar al-Warraq mention similar dishes like zalabiyeh.

+According to food historian Priscilla Mary Işın, the oldest recipes dates back to 1900, credited to Mahmud Nedim.
+The recipe mentions that tulumba was in Erzurum, Anatolia.

 Main ingredients

-It is made from a yogurt and starch and flour based dough, often with eggs, which is fried before being dipped in qatir.
-It is a special sweet often enjoyed at Iftar in Ramadan.
+It is made from a yogurt and starch and flour-based dough, often with eggs, which is fried before being dipped in qatir.
+It is a special sweet often eaten at Iftar in Ramadan.
 It is also commonly sold alongside jalebi, which is prepared in a similar way, but arranged in a web-like arrangement of strips of dough.

 Some varieties include spices like cardamom.

 Varieties

 Halka tatlı is a Turkish dessert considered by some to be a variation of tulumba.

 Iraqi datli is typically made without eggs.

 In the city of Taiz in Yemen, tulumba is made by mixing eggs and flour into hot water, then kneading the dough, which is then cut into pieces that are first dipped into cold oil, and then fried before adding syrup.